sasilver75/obsidian/Articles/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 > Just identify outputs that we like, and the LLM will learn to produce more outputs like this!

-# Evaluating Language Models (and the [[ROGUE]] score)
+# Evaluating Language Models (and the [[ROUGE]] score)
-- Before learning more about RLHF, e need to understand how LLMs are evaluated, including the recall-oriented understudy for gisting evaluation (ROGUE) score.
+- Before learning more about RLHF, e need to understand how LLMs are evaluated, including the recall-oriented understudy for gisting evaluation (ROUGE) score.

 We should note that there are many ways that we could evaluate the output of generative language model.